 June 17 2021

-With so much to sort out, it’s no surprise that most people will need a helping hand when it comes to moving house, which is why you’re likely to need a professional removal company to help you relocate your belongings.
+Moving companies are busy.
+People move house every single day, and most of them need a little help.
 Ideally, you’ll need to start contacting removal companies around two months in advance to get a quote and have enough time to plan.
 This allows you to find a deal that fits within your budget and fulfils your needs.
-Plus you won’t have to worry about them being fully booked on your chosen date.
+Plus, you won’t have to worry about them being fully booked on your chosen date.

 We’d suggest making a list of local companies and ringing around to get some quotes before you settle on one.
 Here’s the information you’ll need to provide them with:

 - Date of the move: You’ll need to notify them of when you’ll be moving along with your preferred moving times.
 We’d always suggest picking an early morning time slot for your move as it’ll give you more time during the day to get everything sorted.

 - The addresses: Your removal company will need to know the distance between the two addresses in order to give you an accurate estimate on cost.